CLOVIS-AI/Pedestal/README.md

 - [Pedestal Backbone](backbone/README.md) unifies API architecture by including caching and efficient transfers directly into the API itself.
 - Pedestal Spine (TODO) allows Backbone implementations to interact with each other transparently through a network boundary.
+- [Pedestal Logger](logger/README.md) is a simple logger implementation for multiplatform projects.

 ## Development